-The principal at OAT communicates regularly with parents by email.
+The principal at TSS communicates regularly with parents by email.
 We receive school updates and summaries of any events.
 I have also met in person, spoken by phone and emailed the principal.
 The teachers are available to meet before and after school.
 I meet with my son's teachers every semester.
 The teachers are available to help students after class, I think this may be on specific days or by appointment.
 There haven't been any discipline issues within the school that I am aware of.

-My son has only completed Grade 9, but so far the teachers at OAT seem great.
+My son has only completed Grade 9, but so far the teachers at TSS seem great.
 The teachers are young and have a good energy with the kids.
 Some teachers are permanent staff and others are hired, part-time per class.
 I've noticed the teachers are specific to each subject.
 For example, the Math / Science teacher is one person and the language-based subjects like English / History is another teacher.
 Technology, Computer Science, and French have part-time teachers.
 The teachers are dedicated to subject areas.
-Unlike with other schools we've attended, the OAT teachers are specialized (the French teacher isn't going to teach Math for instance).
+Unlike with other schools we've attended, the school teachers are specialized (the French teacher isn't going to teach Math for instance).
 For my son's French class, he had a lovely teacher who had just moved to Canada from France.
 I was told that the teachers are all qualified with degrees.

 There seems to be a debate about whether semester schools or non-semestered schools are the better program.
-At OAT there is a mixture.
+At TSS there is a mixture.
 All subjects are split into 3 semesters except Math and Science which run all year.
 I think this is a good solution.
 It is important to keep constant with these subjects, especially at a STEM school.
 Having only 4 subjects per term is more manageable for my son, he would find 8 at a time overwhelming.
-We chose OAT for my son because of the focus and specialty in STEM.
+We chose TSS for my son because of the focus and specialty in STEM.
 This was the right decision for him but would not be right for every student.
 My daughter, for example, is an arts student and will go to a high school with choice in drama, music, art and language.
-OAT does not have much in the arts and languages.
+The school does not have much in the arts and languages.
 My son has only completed grade 9 so far.
-I understand in later grades OAT offers AP level classes.
+I understand in later grades Toronto STEM offers AP level classes.
 I don't believe there are any general level academics offered.

-OAT is a small school.
+TSS is a small school.
 They offer a few after school clubs per semester.
 There has been 3D printing, art, and sports days.
 My son only did 3D printing and loved it but I can't speak to the other clubs.
 More clubs would be great, but in a small school, there has to be interest from the students otherwise they can't offer many at once.
 I would love to see something outside of STEM for extracurriculars, a music class would be great.
-Around February or March, OAT arranges university visits.
+Around February or March, TSS arranges university visits.
 Even the grade 9's and 10s are allowed to attend these excursions.
 Last year, they toured McMaster where they spent time learning about microbiology.
 It was hands-on and I think the kids did an experiment with splitting atoms.
 For fun and team building, the whole school went bowling and out to lunch to celebrate just before the winter break.

-The student body at OAT is around 30 kids.
+The student body at TSS is around 30 kids.
 Because of the small numbers, there is a crossover, and students from different grades interact with one another.
 The kids seem friendly and well behaved.
 I always tell people that my son has found his people.
 He really likes the other kids and connects with the other "techies".
 Prior to high school, my son had a lot of girl friends.
 He went to the same school from JK to grade 8.
 In kindergarten, his best friend was a girl and he grew up with a tight group through his primary years (girls and boys combined).
-At OAT, the student body is partly made up of international students.
+At TSS, the student body is partly made up of international students.
 My son isn't close friends with any of the girls.
 I suspect this could be due to cultural differences.
 I hope this changes in later years.

-The community at OAT is student to teacher/principal.
+The community at TSS is student to teacher/principal.
 As a parent, I have communication and relationships with the staff.
 I do not know any of the other parents.
 There are no parent groups.
 I know many students are international and their families are not with them.
 For Toronto based families, there could be benefits from parents interacting together.
 There may not be a need for a parent council, however, curriculum nights or a night where students show achievements and work could be an opportunity to build the parent community.
 There could also be ways the parents could help out with extracurricular events.
 As my son gets older, I would very much like to be part of the university/college process.
 Perhaps there is an opportunity to host parent information nights closer to graduation.